seirl/thesis/abstract/abstract.md

 ## Context

-Software Heritage is an ambitious digital preservation initiative that is amassing unprecedented amounts of software source code from a variety of origins, and keeps track of all their evolution history, as captured by version control systems (VCS).
-The Software Heritage archive has grown to be the largest and most comprehensive corpus of public software artifacts, encompassing all the major source code hosts (e.g. GitHub, Gitlab, Bitbucket, Google Code) and supporting a variety of VCS (e.g. Git, Mercurial, SVN) and package managers (Debian, NixOS, PyPI, NPM...).
+Software Heritage is an ambitious digital preservation initiative that is amassing unprecedented quantities of software source code from a variety of origins, keeping track of all their evolution history as captured by version control systems (VCS).
+The Software Heritage archive has grown to be the largest and most comprehensive corpus of public software artifacts, encompassing all the major source code hosts (e.g. GitHub, Gitlab, Bitbucket, Google Code), supporting a variety of VCS (e.g. Git, Mercurial, SVN) and package managers (Debian, NixOS, PyPI, NPM...).

-This data is stored in a canonical format and deduplicated across the entire archive at the level of software artifacts, which constructs a giant shared graph of software development, where the nodes are the source files, directories and commits, and the edges carry the names of the files and the links between commits and directories.
+This data is stored in a canonical format and deduplicated across the entire archive at the level of software artifacts, which constructs an immense shared graph of software development, where the nodes are the source files, directories and commits, and the edges carry the names of the files and the links between commits and directories.